 When Worlds Collide (1951)

-Dr. Cole Hendron, Astronomer at Cosmos Observatory: [the boarding ramp fence comes under attack] You were right, Stanton.
-You're a better judge of character than I am.
+Dr. Cole Hendron, Astronomer at Cosmos Observatory: [the boarding ramp fence comes under attack] You were right, Mr. Stanton.
+You're a better judge of people than I am.

 Sydney Stanton: Your salvation doesn't interest me; mine does.

 Dr. Emery Bronson: If our calculations prove to be correct, this will be the most frightening discovery of all time.

 Sydney Stanton: It's dog eat dog - the law of the jungle!

 Sydney Stanton: Without me you would have been wiped out with the rest of them.

 Dr. Cole Hendron, Astronomer at Cosmos Observatory: Before you opened your pocketbook, you tried to make this a personal enterprise, a private rocket ship for your own personal use.
 This project was started by real humanitarians, by Marsden and Spiro.
 They gave me their money with no strings attached.
 You're not here under any special license.
 You're always shouting for facts, not theories.
 Well, remember these facts: our chance of reaching the new world is as thin as your chance of ever becoming a humanitarian.

 Dr. Cole Hendron, Astronomer at Cosmos Observatory: [Presumably he wrote this line on a banner hanging over the Space Ark camp] Waste anything except TIME.
 Time is our shortest material.

 Dr. George Frye, Dean of Eastern School of Technology: [puzzled] Fine.